6661647a77616e/codedojo-blog-astro/src/content/blog/markdown-style-guide.md

 ---
 title: 'Markdown Style Guide'
-description: 'Here is a sample of some basic Markdown syntax that can be used when writing Markdown content in Astro.'
+description: 'Here is a sample of some basic Markdown syntax that can be used for code dojo articles submissions'
 pubDate: 'Jun 19 2024'
 heroImage: '/blog-placeholder-1.jpg'
 ---